Veterinarian Kevin Fitzgerald Plays Not My Job

 SAGAL: You're exactly right.

 SAGAL: Did you know that?
-Because you were like, oh, that's what it is.
+Because you were like, well, that's what it is.
 Did you know that?

 SAGAL: Yeah.